ably/asset-tracking-android-rider-app-demo/README.md

 - `MAPBOX_DOWNLOADS_TOKEN`: On
   the [Mapbox Access Tokens page](https://account.mapbox.com/access-tokens/), create a token with the `DOWNLOADS:READ` secret scope.
-- `AUTHORIZATION_HEADER_BASE_64`: Base64 encoded "user:password" used to authorize with the backend service.
-For more details see [Ably Asset Tracking Backend Demo](https://github.com/ably/asset-tracking-backend-demo)
-- `AUTHORIZATION_USERNAME`: username used to authorize with the backend service and as clientId
 - `FIREBASE_REGION`: Firebase region to which the backend is deployed, used to determine api host
 - `FIREBASE_PROJECT_NAME`: Backend Firebase project name, used to determine api host